 Course offerings include state of the art language instruction from beginning German to advanced proficiency, and an array of exciting topics in both German and English.
 Learn Business German or Translation.
 Take a class on “The Big Bang,” “The Cutting Edge,” or “Bargaining with the Devil.”
-Immerse yourself in “Enchanted Worlds,” “Animal Spirits,” Norse mythology, or Kafka.
+Immerse yourself in “Enchanted Worlds,” “Animal Spirits,” "Tales of Horror," "Haunted Screen to Hyperreality," or Kafka.
 Our courses introduce students to world-class literature, film, art history, and philosophy.
 We offer two options for majors and minors: the German Language and Literature option, which trains students to attain linguistic proficiency and a broad knowledge of German literature and culture, and the interdisciplinary German Studies option.
-The Rutgers in Berlin summer program offers terrific courses onsite in Germany; generous scholarship support is available.
+The FUBiS summer program offers terrific courses onsite in Germany; generous scholarship support is available.
+You can also study in Konstanz or at the Free University of Berlin for a semester or full academic year!

 Interested in an internship, a job, a scholarship, graduate school, or study abroad?
 We pride ourselves in working closely with students.
 One-on-one faculty advising makes all the difference!
 Our students have gotten jobs at the United Nations and in industry, gone on to graduate schools including Harvard and Duke, and regularly win prestigious Fulbright scholarships and other awards that provide educational and work experience in Germany and Austria.
 Representatives from the German-American Chamber of Commerce come to campus each year to discuss internship opportunities.